fanout/websockhop/README.md

 wsh.formatter.pingMessage = 'ping';

-// incoming messages to eat because they are considered responses to a ping wsh.formatter.isPong = function (message) {
+// incoming messages to eat because they are considered responses to a ping wsh.formatter.handlePong = function (message) {
-  return (message == 'pong');
+  return (message == 'pong'); // return true if message was a pong };
-};

-wsh.formatter.handlePing = function (message) {
+// code to handle incoming pings wsh.formatter.handlePing = function (message) {
   if (message == 'ping') {
     wsh.send('pong');
-    return True; // message was a ping, and we've handled it } else {
+    return true; // message was a ping, and we've handled it } else {
-    return False; // message wasn't a ping. continue processing the message normally }
+    return false; // message wasn't a ping. continue processing the message normally }
 };
 ```